Chelsie Hightower: Biography

 Chelsie Kay Hightower was born in Las Vegas, Nevada, and raised in Orem, Utah with her twin brother and four older brothers until her mother and father divorced in 2006.
 She started dancing when she was nine years old and received conventional training from the age of 14.
 She has been trained in ballroom, jazz, ballet, and hip-hop.
 Hightower has performed in musical theaters across the United States and won her first national title when she was 11.
 She was a U.S. Worlds finalist in 2005, and competed on Team USA during the British Open in Blackpool, England.
 She graduated from Timpanogos High School, then attended Utah Valley University.

 So You Think You Can Dance

 At age 18, she made her television debut on season four of So You Think You Can Dance.
 She is remembered for her Emmy nominated performances with Mark Kanemura to a revision of "Bleeding Love" by Leona Lewis choreographed by Nappytabs and with Joshua Allen to "A Los Amigos" choreographed by Dmitry Chaplin.
-She was eliminated from the U.S. reality TV show on July 31, 2008, after making it to the top six.
+She was eliminated from the U.S. reality TV show on July 31, 2008, after making it to the semi-finals.
 Hightower was part of one of the two couples who avoided being in the bottom 3 couples in Season 4.
 She returned in season eight as an All-Star and in season 10 as a choreographer and All-Star.